art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## Convention Over Configuration

 NN uses the CoC design pattern.
-Instead of config files, the names and structure of your directories and source-files solely determines how NN creates `index.coffee` and `namespace.coffee` files.
+Instead of config files, your directory structure determines how NN creates `index.coffee` and `namespace.coffee` files.

-Conventions:

-* Basic Loading Order
+Loading order Convention:

 * files are `required` before directories
 * files and directories are `required` in alphanumeric order
-* Directory-name and File-name Prefixes
+* certain naming-conventions can override the basic load-order.
+See below.

+Naming Conventions:

+* prefixes:
   * Dash (-): First-loaded Files
     * `required` but not added to namespace
     * `required` before all other files